 Offer marshmallows in a variety of sizes and colours, along with small pretzel sticks.
 Children stick the pretzels into the marshmallows to connect and build.

-When the engineering part of the activity is completed, they can taste test the materials!
+Once the building part of the activity is complete, they can taste the materials!

 8. Jelly Bean Tasting

-One flavour at a time, offer kids a variety of jelly beans, asking them to guess the tastes.
+Offer children one flavour of jelly beans at a time, asking them to guess the tastes.

 Make a large chart, showing the colours of the beans and the guesses.
 Talk about the results and correct answers.
 Have children vote for their favourites.